simozzer/FourBar/README.md

 Each bar of music will loop until the next bar is triggered.

-The user can trigger the next bar by pressiong the numeric keys (1-8).
+The user can trigger the next bar by pressing the numeric keys (1-8).

 The next bar will be started when the current bar reaches the last note.

+The data for the bars can be saved to, and re-loaded from a .TAP File.

 Instructions for using the program are displayed in the editor screen.

-The data for the bars can be saved to, and re-loaded from a .TAP File

 TO DO:
 ======